Research Technician – Insect Food Webs

 We wish to employ a technician with skills in molecular biology to support work at Oxford in using molecular techniques to address questions in community ecology.
 The successful candidate will have experience working in this or a related area and be able to demonstrate that they can work in a team.
 The main duties of the role are to support other project members in experimental work in the laboratory and to ensure the day- to-day running of the laboratory.
 The post will have responsibility for managing scientific process and maintaining quality control.

 The post is based at the Department of Zoology is full-time and fixed-term for 4 years.

 The closing date for applications is 12.00 noon on 7 November 2018.

 Sofia Gripenberg*, Owen Lewis and Becky Morris* are all able to supervise PhD students (in Oxford, the qualification is known as a ‘DPhil’).
 Our current students are funded through the Environmental Research Doctoral Training Partnership (previously NERC studentships), prestigious independent studentships (e.g. the Christopher Welch Scholarship) and, for overseas students, scholarships funded by their home countries (see the Department of Zoology website).
 Applications for the Environmental Research DTP are due in January (see here for details on how to apply).
 If you’re interested in studying for a DPhil please contact us well in advance of the university deadlines, preferably attaching a CV, research interests and your ideas about your preferred research topics.

-*Since Becky Morris has moved she will now recruit PhD students through the University of Southampton – please contact her for details.
+*Becky Morris and Sofia Gripenberg have moved and will now recruit PhD students through the Universities of Southampton and Reading, respectively – please contact them for details.